huohuohuohuohuohuohuohuo/LightFieldCornerDetection/README.md

 additional files
 --
-We use some files in dataset which are produced by the code in
+We use some files in dataset which are produced by code in paper

 Geometric Calibration of Micro-Lens-Based Light Field Cameras Using Line Features https://ieeexplore.ieee.org/abstract/document/7432007